zhanglubin721/learning-notes/Java相关复习文档/应用框架/Spring家族/Spring/Spring源码解析.md

             beforePrototypeCreation(beanName);
             try {
               return createBean(beanName, mbd, args);
-            }
-            finally {
+            } finally {
               afterPrototypeCreation(beanName);
             }
           });
           bean = getObjectForBeanInstance(scopedInstance, name, beanName, mbd);
+        } catch (IllegalStateException ex) {
+          throw new BeanCreationException(beanName,"Scope '" + scopeName + "' is not active for the current thread; consider " + "defining a scoped proxy for this bean if you intend to refer to it from a singleton", ex);
         }
-        catch (IllegalStateException ex) {
-          throw new BeanCreationException(beanName,
-                                          "Scope '" + scopeName + "' is not active for the current thread; consider " +
-                                          "defining a scoped proxy for this bean if you intend to refer to it from a singleton", ex);
       }
-      }
-    }
-    catch (BeansException ex) {
+    } catch (BeansException ex) {
       cleanupAfterBeanCreationFailure(beanName);
       throw ex;
     }